 Bokor Hill Station in Bokor National Park was a French Colonial summer resort in the 1920s that is now known for its collection of ruined buildings, including royal residences and a church.
 A new casino has also been built up there in the last couple of years.

-We drove our scooters up through the jungle on the windy but spanking new road – such a pleasure after the pot holes and crazy drivers we had endured the previous days.
+We drove our scooters up through the jungle on the windy but spanking new road – such a pleasure after the potholes and crazy drivers we had endured the previous days.
 It got noticeably chilly as we got closer to the top, and at one point we were scootering through wispy clouds.

-At the top we came across a giant statue of a woman who looked a lot like Buddha, and we explored the first set of ruins – King Sihanouk’s former summer home.
+At the top, we came across a giant statue of a woman who looked a lot like Buddha, and we explored the first set of ruins – King Sihanouk’s former summer home.

 The buildings were in various stages of decay and some of the buildings were completely overtaken by the jungle.
 Others had colorful graffiti covering them.

-Further up the mountain we discovered the giant ‘new’ Casino Hotel – Thansur Sokha Hotel – which was built in 2012.
+Further up the mountain, we discovered the giant ‘new’ Casino Hotel – Thansur Sokha Hotel – which was built in 2012.

 That place was weird.
-It looked abandoned and much older than expected on the outside, with no cars parked in the many carparks, but once we entered it was actually quite modern and nice – although it was almost completely deserted, not counting the full staff that were working.
+It looked abandoned and much older than expected on the outside, with no cars parked in the many car parks, but once we entered it was actually quite modern and nice – although it was almost completely deserted, not counting the full staff that were working.

 We got some lunch then played games in the arcade, wondering to ourselves whether the hotel was a front for money laundering.
 When we went in search of the casino, that too was deserted and no photos were allowed.
 Hmmm.
 Just weird.

-From the new but abandoned casino, we went in search of more ruins and were delighted to come across an old Catholic Church, and a beautiful viewpoint a few minutes’ walk up the hill behind it.
+From the new but abandoned casino, we went in search of more ruins and were delighted to come across an old Catholic Church and a beautiful viewpoint a few minutes walk up the hill behind it.
 The viewpoint afforded us stunning views all the way down to the ocean, and really showed us how high we had traveled on our little scooters.

 Our last stop of the day was to find the most famous ruins of them all – the Bokor Palace Hotel.
-After going to the spot that Google maps said it would be and only seeing a new hotel there, we realised that the new hotel was actually the hotel we were looking for – it just wasn’t in ruin anymore.
+After going to the spot that Google maps said it would be and only seeing a new hotel there, we realized that the new hotel was actually the hotel we were looking for – it just wasn’t in ruin anymore.

 The Bokor Palace Hotel had recently been restored to its former Art Deco splendor and had only partially re-opened the month before.
 We didn’t see any guests there but the staff were lovely and let us look around.

-There was a baby grand piano in the restaurant so Julia, part of our scooter gang, played a few songs for the us and the staff – she’s very talented and it was a beautiful compliment to the refined sophistication of the restored hotel.
+There was a baby grand piano in the restaurant so Julia, part of our scooter gang, played a few songs for us and the staff – she’s very talented and it was a beautiful compliment to the refined sophistication of the restored hotel.